Kerala Style Pooja - Room Interior Design Ideas

 -

-Combine a polished wooden platform with a woven rug or traditional paaya mat.
-This layering creates visual interest and comfort for sitting during prayers.
-If using marble or tile, choose earth-toned floor cushions to soften the space.
+Combine the polished wooden platform with a woven rug or traditional paaya mat.
+This also helps the carpets to be comfortable for prayer.
+If you decide on marble or tile flooring, look for earth-toned floor cushions to soften the space.

 -